shad0wrunner/spb-imperium/factions/mentak.md

 ## Faction Leaders
 ### Suffi An (Agent)
+After the PILLAGE faction ability is used against another player:

+You may exhaust this card; if you do, you and that player each draw 1 action card.
 ### S'Ula Mentarion (Commander)
+UNLOCK: Have 4 cruisers on the game board.

+After you win a space combat:
+You may force your opponent to give you 1 promissory notes from their hand.
 ### Ipswitch, Loose Cannon (Hero) - Sleeper Cell
+At the start of a space combat that you are participating in:

+You may purge this card; if you do, for each other player's ship that is destroyed during this combat, place 1 ship of that type from your reinforcements in the active system.

 ## Promise of Protection - Faction Promissory Note
 * ACTION: Place this card faceup in your play area.